Last revised: May 7, 2023

 9:30 AM (Ar) | 2298 | 4:30 PM (Dp) |

-Ridership was so high during the 1950s that the railroad still operated two westbounds (Trains #103 and #107) and eastbounds (Trains #104 and #108) daily.
-During this time the UP and C&NW/Milwaukee Road could make the run between Chicago and Los Angeles in about 40 hours carrying a very fast average train speed of nearly 57 mph.
+Ridership was so high at this time the railroad still operated two westbounds (Trains #103 and #107) and eastbounds (Trains #104 and #108) daily.
+The train at this time typically could make the run in about 40 hours carrying an average train speed of nearly 57 mph.

 There was also through sleeper service available on both the Pennsylvania and New York Central railroads to New York City via Chicago.
-Through the end the City of Los Angeles, along with her sister City trains, remained a top-notch, all matching consist operation by Union Pacific.
+Through the end, the City of Los Angeles continued to maintain an all matching consist.